 Evaluate Vendor Performance

 Begin with their ability to confirm orders electronically.
-Track overall statistics regarding the percentage of on-time delivery, price accuracy, backorder rates, and percentage of order fulfilment.
+Track overall statistics regarding the percentage of on-time delivery, price accuracy, backorder rates, and percentage of order fulfillment.

 Evaluate Your Own Performance